oracle/weblogic-kubernetes-operator/site/config-overrides.md

 # Advanced Situational Config

-WebLogic Situational Config feature provides advanced options and capabilities that aren't covered in this document.
-See [References].
+WebLogic Situational Config feature provides advanced options and capabilities that are supported, but aren't covered in this document.
+For example, you can use a wildcard character in place of an mbean name.
+See [References](#references).

 # References

-TBD
+See the 'Managing Configuration Changes' chapter in 'OracleÂ Fusion Middleware Understanding Domain Configuration for Oracle WebLogic Sever' version TBD.

 # Release Notes